Blog

 We aren’t keeping the magic of Radar to ourselves; the signals that Radar collects on authentication attempts will be available in events and actions.

 We are excited to see how devs take the intelligence that Radar adds to AuthKit and build upon it for their own apps!
-If you’d give Radar a try, reach out to our support team.
-You can also check out the docs to learn more.
+If you’d like to give Radar a try, reach out to our support team.
+Docs also contain more info.

 In this article